patrickod/blog-yesteryear/source/_posts/2015-02-14-linux-fest-north-west-hackers-on-a-train.markdown

 title: "Linux Fest North West - Hackers on a train"
 date: 2015-02-14 22:00:22 -0800
 comments: true
-categories: [conferences, linux fest north west, trains, adventure, travel]
+categories: conferences linux fest north west trains adventure travel
 ---

 I realise it's been a while since I last posted.
 I've had some ideas for meaty blog posts but I've found them to be very difficult to shape into something I actually want to publish.
 The solution I think is to post more frequently about lighter material in a bid to get the hang of this blogging thing.